-If the class needs several different unknown types, these types should be listed by a comma between the characters '<' and '>' in the declaration of the class, as each of the substitutes used must be different identifier (e.g. a different letter) – in the definition they are indicated as T1, T2, …, Tn.
+If the class needs several different unknown types, these types should be listed separated by a comma, between the angle brackets '<' and '>' in the declaration of the class.
+Each of the type parameters must have its unique identifier (e.g. a different letter) – in the definition indicated as T1, T2, …, Tn.

-In case, we should to create a shelter for animals of a mixed type, one that accommodates both – dogs and cats, we should declare the class as follows:
+In case, we should have to create a shelter for animals of mixed type, for instance one that accommodates both – dogs and cats, we might declare the class as follows: